yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

 ...
 ```
 #### 3) Find out which directory holds the used toolchain programs
 For this particular project on my PC it is "C:/Users/tj/.platformio/packages/toolchain-xtensa-esp32s3/bin".
-Two easy ways to find that out:
+Two easy ways to get this info:
-a) Within the project directory go to .vscode, open file *lauch.json* and look for the line "toolchainBinDir": which gives the info.
+a) Within the project directory go to .vscode, open file *lauch.json* and look for the line starting with "toolchainBinDir":...
-b) Start Sysinternal's tool Procmon and see where the toolchain programs run from.
+b) Start Sysinternal's tool Procmon and see where the toolchain programs run from

 #### 4) Open a command terminal from within the project directory
 ...and enter the following commands.
 The following applies to my PC and particular project !
 Please change according to your environment.